JesseGinnever/qmk_firmware/keyboards/xd75/keymaps/jesse/readme.md

-# The default keymap for xd75
+# Jesse's keymap for xd75